Municipal Court Appeals In Alabama

 In order to make the appeal, the defendant is required to file certain specific paperwork with the clerk of the municipal court.
 Part of the paperwork includes a place where the defendant may assert their right to a trial by jury.
 It is very important that the paperwork be correctly filled our and filed with the correct official.
 If the paperwork is not correct or if it is not filed with the correct person or at the correct time, the appeal is invalid and will be dismissed.
 In that case the judgment of the municipal court stands.

-The best way to assure that municipal court appeals are correctly filed is to contact an Alabama criminal defense attorney at the Dearman Law Firm.
+The best way to assure that municipal court appeals are correctly filed is to contact an Alabama criminal defense attorney immediately.
 An attorney can assist you in filling out and filing the paperwork.

 WHAT HAPPENS WITH ALABAMA MUNICIPAL COURT APPEALS